iscl-ufabc/BioloidCodes/AX12-JavA/README.md

 _moveSpeed(id, pos, speed)_ | Moves the servo from a certain ID to a position between 0 (0°) and 1024 (300°) with speed between 0 and 1024.
 _ping(id)_ | Returns what is the _ping_ of the motor indicated by the ID.
 _factoryReset(id)_ | Performs the Factory Reset on the engine with the ID indicated.This setting will lose connection to the PI4J, since the factory baudrate is 1000000.
-This setting will lose connection to the PI4J, since the factory baudrate is 1000000, not supported by the library.
 _setID(id, newID)_ | Change the indicated motor ID (id) to a new one (newID) of 0-252.
 _setBaudRate(id,baudrate)_ | Change the Baud Rate of the chosen engine from 2000000-8000 bps.
 _setStatusReturnLevel(id,level)_ | Decides how to return a Status Package, if level = 0 no read will be returned except ping, if level = 1 returns a message for the read command only, and if level = 2 returns a message for all sent commands.